l0b5ter/ChatIsSuperior_StreamlabsCommand/README.md

 ## Instructions on how to get it up
 ### Newest way
 1. Download zip file from this repository.
+2. Install pyautogui (open cmd and type "pip install pyautogui").
-2. Open streamlabs and click on import script.
+3. Open streamlabs and click on import script.
-3. Then select the downloaded zip file (this will install every version of this script, so remove the folder outdated versions for only the newest).
+4. Then select the downloaded zip file (this will install every version of this script, so remove the folder outdated versions for only the newest).
-4. Click on import scripts and open the "Config" folder, its empty.
+5. Click on import scripts and open the "Config" folder, its empty.
-5. So Look how the "!hotkey.json" and "!hotkey2" files are formatted in the example forlder and add commands the same way to your "Config" folder.
+6. So Look how the "!hotkey.json" and "!hotkey2" files are formatted in the example forlder and add commands the same way to your "Config" folder.
-6. This folder is in a zip-file, so click on import in the streamlabs chat bot "Scripts" tab and select the .zip folder.
+7. This folder is in a zip-file, so click on import in the streamlabs chat bot "Scripts" tab and select the .zip folder.
-7. Yay you done mate, just reload the scripts and see the magic^^
+8. Yay you done mate, just reload the scripts and see the magic^^

 ### Old way
 1. download .zip